Earth Notes: Testing an Existing House For Air Leaks (2009)Updated 2022-09-16.

 Surely all new buildings are built to be leak-free so there's no problem?
-Well, firstly there has to be adequate ventilation one way or another, and secondly the (UK) housing stock is replaced very slowly, so the vast majority of houses in (say) 2050 are already standing.
-Something needs to be done to improve the performance of the existing stock, and finding leaks should be part of each building's "energy audit".
+Well, firstly there has to be adequate ventilation one way or another, and secondly the (UK) housing stock is replaced very slowly.
+So the vast majority of houses with us in (say) 2050 are already standing.
+Something needs to be done to improve the performance of the existing stock.
+Finding leaks should be part of each building's "energy audit".

 In some designs such as the highly-efficient "Passivhaus" concept passive ventilation may be replaced with a whole-house MHRV (Mechanical Heat-Recovery Ventilation) system to ensure rapid turnover of air and control of humidity while avoiding losing too much heat (or gaining too much) from outside.